M-R-Epstein/poetics/poetics/data/README.md

 # Data specifications
 ## poem_forms.json
-Made up of a list with three sublists: poem forms, repeating poem forms, and poem names by stanza.
+Made up of two lists and a dictionary: poem forms, repeating poem forms, and poem names by stanza.

 ### Poem forms
 Provides the identification features for a poetic forms.
 For example: